openharmony/docs/en/application-dev/reference/apis/js-apis-osAccount.md

 queryOsAccountConstraintSourceTypes(localId: number, constraint: string, callback: AsyncCallback&lt;Array&lt;ConstraintSourceTypeInfo&gt;&gt;): void;

 Obtains the constraint source information of an OS account.
+This API uses an asynchronous callback to return the result.

 This is a system API and cannot be called by third-party applications.